Murchison Falls National Park Map

 Rabongo is ideal for educational tours as it provides opportunities to identify animals, birds, medicinal plants, and trees.
 For relaxation, visitors can camp and enjoy picnics by the Wairingo River.

-The forest also harbors chimpanzees, baboons, Black and white Colobus monkeys in addition to the red tailed-monkeys.
+The forest also harbors chimpanzees, baboons, and black and white Colobus monkeys in addition to the red-tailed monkeys.

 Ziwa Rhino Sanctuary